 Tankless Water Heater

 Water heaters use a sizable amount of energy.
 Tankless water heating systems can offer potentially big savings because of their more efficient way of heating water.
-Standard water heaters constantly heat the water in the tank, so they undergo something called standby heat loss, when energy is wasted even if you are not using any hot water.
+Standard water heaters constantly heat the water in the tank to the temperature you set, so they undergo something called standby heat loss, when energy is wasted even if you are not using any hot water.
 Insulating the tank can help it better retain heat, but inevitably some energy is lost.
 Tankless water heaters can reduce energy loss because there’s no hot water to store.

 Get an Energy Audit